IbrahimTanyalcin/SVG-TO-PIXELS/README.md

 * _sy_ = Y axis scale, defaults to 1.
 * _dx_ = Set to 1 by default.
 If you want to snapshot a larger portion of an SVG (normally not necessary but there might be overflow elements in certain cases) set it to >1.
 Conversely, if you want a take smaller portion set it to <1.
 The center of the selected area is always the same with the center of parent SVG.
 In other words, the snapshot is always aligned middle.
 * _dy_ = Similar to dx, but controls y axis portion and centering.
+* _force_ = Forces the browser to open base64 string of the svg in new window regardless of whether the png generation was successfull.

 &nbsp;&nbsp;&nbsp;&nbsp;If you want to hook several listeners on different elements at once you can use: